 There are also politeness strategies which aim to protect the positive face needs of the interlocutor, such as the desire to be liked and approved of.
 There is a general belief that women's language usage includes more positive politeness strategies (Kramer 1977: 159; Holmes 2001: 159), though in part this might have to do with the behaviour of female subjects in interview contexts (Hughes 1992: 294; Holmes 2001: 162).
-Women have been found to use more compliments than men, particularly in all-female groups; men rarely compliment each other as a way of bonding.
-While men do sometimes compliment women, particularly women who are close to them, they can also use compliments in a face-threatening way - for example, by making overtly sexual comments that can be perceived as harassment (Coates 1993: 128-129; Holmes 1995).
+Women have been found to use more compliments than men, particularly in all-female groups; men rarely compliment each other as a way of bonding.17 While men do sometimes compliments in a face-threatening way - for example, by making overtly sexual comments that can be perceived as harassment (Coates 1993: 128-129; Holmes 1995).

-The features of Aristophanic language which have already been identified as positive politeness strategies used disproportionately by women and/or lower-class speakers include boúlei + subjunctive as a periphrasis for the deliberative subjunctive, the ethic dative, the fossilised imperative amélei 'don't worry', and (more broadly) compliments catering to positive face needs (Willi 2003: 179-193).
+The features of Aristophanic language which have already been identified as positive politeness strategies used disproportionately by women and/or lowerclass speakers include boúlei + subjunctive as a periphrasis for the deliberative subjunctive, the ethic dative, the fossilised imperative amélei 'don't worry', and (more broadly) compliments catering to positive face needs (Willi 2003: 179-193).